ZasX/docs/docs/truenas-scale/2-databases/4-migrating.md

 If the app uses a Postgresql database, we need to make a backup and restore that backup to the new app's database.

-:::note Prerequisits
+:::note Requirements

-Make sure you have `pgadmin` installed, as we'll be using it to make a backup and to restore the database.
+Make sure you have `pgAdmin` installed, as we'll be using it to make a backup and to restore the database.
 It's a TrueCharts app from the stable train.
 You can install it with all default settings, and it will work.

 Also make sure you have the database info script (`tcdbinfo.sh`) available on your server.